CrisDoesCG/PBR-Express/README.md

-# Houdini shelf tool - createRenderNode
+# Houdini shelf tool - PBR-Express
-## A Houdini script that merges the selected node into separate node via 'objectmerge' node.
+## A Houdini shelf tool that automatically creates PBR materials for various renderers from the input textures.

+###

 ### Installation
 * Work